dakotamaker/TA-scheduler/README.md

 # TA-Scheduler
-Into to Software engineering project to create a web based TA scheduling system
+Intro to Software engineering project to create a web based TA scheduling system

 # Ownership
 This project is owned by Team Undefined.
 Send any one of the following team members an email for issue-tracking purposes: